CGavinMullis/Oliran-Github/Quests/Main-Quests/A-Coming-Of-Age/README.md

 #### Gurak - Goliath

+* Tough looking man, grinning, excited to play
 * Driven Competitor
 * Plays to Win Competition Measures Talent
 * Relies on unfair advantages but remembers that such advantages can be lost

 ![Gurak](https://github.com/CGavinMullis/Oliran-Github/blob/main/Characters/NPCs/Generic-NPCs/Gurak/Gurak.jpg)

+### The Encounter

+Gurak asks you to take a seat sop that the game may begin.

+* Basically Mugdul requested this meeting through a fellow worker at the harbor after Atugar told you about it.
+Gurak is known for his love of gambling and his vast amout of wealth.
+Gwenevere is there to act as a referee but she is secretly looking at Mugduls thoughts with magic and transmitting it to Gurak telepathically
+* Two Card Poker betting on each hand.
+  * Gurak always wins.
+Unless Mugdul makes bets without knowing his own cards or somehow deceiving Gwenevere.
+  * Before playing they Tattoo Mugdul
+  * Upon winning Mugdul is told to open the chest and take out the Purple Orb for it is his prize as planned.

+**Lesser Eldritch Tatoo**

+Produced by a special needle, this magic tattoo depicts clawlike forms and other jagged shapes.

+Tattoo Attunement To attune to this item, you hold the needle to your skin where you want the tattoo to appear, pressing the needle there throughout the attunement process.
+When the attunement is complete, the needle turns into the ink that becomes the tattoo, which appears on the skin.

+If your attunement to the tattoo ends, the tattoo vanishes, and the needle reappears in your space.

+**Eldritch Maul**

+As a bonus action, you can empower the tattoo for 1 minute.
+For the duration, each of your melee attacks with a weapon or an unarmed strike can reach a target up to 10 feet away from you, as inky tendrils launch toward the target.
+In addition, your melee attacks deal an extra 1d4 force damage on a hit.
+Once used, this bonus action can't be used again until the next dawn.